-Adverse results in material litigation matters or governmental inquiries could have a material adverse effect upon our business and financial condition.
+Adverse results in material litigation matters or governmental inquiries could have a material adverse effect upon our business and financial condition

 We may from time to time become subject in the ordinary course of business to material legal action related to, among other things, intellectual property disputes, professional liability, contractual and employee-related matters, as well as inquiries from governmental agencies and Medicare or Medicaid carriers requesting comment and information on allegations of billing irregularities and other matters that are brought to their attention through billing audits, third parties or other sources.
 The health care industry is subject to substantial federal and state government regulation and audit.
 Additionally, we are subject to pending legal proceedings with respect to alleged violations of securities laws.
-See "Adverse results in material litigation matters or governmental inquiries could have a material adverse effect upon our business and financial condition" above.
+See "We are the subject of pending civil litigation which could require us to pay substantial damages or could otherwise have a material adverse effect on us" above.